 So, how predictable were the route cancellations?

-Key to Network Grandstand’s benchmarking ability is its AAIndex – a measure of fare strength using an A to E index:
+Key to Network Grandstand’s benchmarking ability is its AAIndex – a measure of route performance using an A to E index:

 This is borne out by Ryanair’s most recent cancellations, of which almost 70% of the discontinued route-legs had an AAIndex rate of D or E. This compares to the 74% of Ryanair route legs that achieve the top three categories across the network as a whole.